Uses of oxygen debt, Factors affecting Metabolic rate and SDA of food

 Oxygen debt

-Oxygen debt is the extra consumption of oxygen after completion of severe exercise.
+Oxygen debt is the extra consumption of oxygen after the completion of severe exercise.
 After a period of hard exercise, a person continues to breathe hard and to consume large amounts of oxygen for at least a few minutes and sometimes for as long as 1 hour after it.

 Uses of the oxygen debt